chriscoyier/Testing-PostCSS-Use/README.md

-I'm just trying to get [postcss-use](https://github.com/postcss/postcss-use) working.
+I'm just trying to get [postcss-use](https://github.com/postcss/postcss-use) working, but somethings going wrong.
+I can get them running synchronously, but when you add a promise, the `result.css` does not get processed.

-Some plugins work

-* postcss-discard-comments
-* autoprefixer

-Some don't

-* cssnext

 ## List of plugins we'd like to support on CodePen at launch of PostCSS